The Great Gorilla Trekker Migration to Uganda resulted in Permit Shortages

 The Permits are 1,500 USD each and they give you 4 hours with a gorilla family, add to that the trek in and trek out and you have a full-day Gorilla Trek in the Rushaga area of Bwindi Impenetrable Forest.

 There are 4 visitors allowed per gorilla group for the Habituation Experience with the Gorillas.
-There are 2 Gorilla Habituation Experience groups that can be visited.
+There is now only one Gorilla Habituation Experience group that can be visited.
 On several occasions were able to obtain 5 permits for a family of Trekkers through a special appeal that was approved,

 Kabiza Wilderness Safaris is the leading Gorilla Habituation Safari Tour Operator in Uganda.
 We know the ins and outs of obtaining the Habituation Experience Permits and have done so from the Beginning of this activity in 2015 when it was tested with a pilot program.